 - Submit your vehicle to an official inspection conducted by a police officer or a DMV representative for purposes of determining the vehicle identification number (VIN).

 - Pay the applicable registration fees.

 Note that, when requesting an AK custom car registration for a homebuilt trailer, applicants are required to submit the Homebuilt Trailer Affidavit (Form 819), instead of the Form 829 outlined above.
-Also, the submitted application for registering custom car projects must be completed by the vehicle owner, regardless of whether or not he or she has constructed the vehicle.
+Also, the submitted application for registering a custom car must be completed by the vehicle owner, regardless of whether or not he or she has constructed the vehicle

 Car owners who are registering a vintage car will be able to obtain special antique license plates without an expiration date, as this type of vehicles will rarely be used on public roadways.
 Find more information about the process of obtaining AK historic license plates and a registration card for your specific vintage vehicle by contacting the department.